Tibing/howtomake.software/blog/emotion-recognition.md

 - angry
 - fearful
 - disgusted
 - surprised

 The variable `expression` will contain one of the strings from the list above.

-Now we can recognize emotion of the person using his camera - that's great!
+Now we can recognize the emotion of the person using his camera - that's great!
 But it'll be done once.
 While we need to do that periodically.
 The best solution is to `requestAnimationFrame` API to schedule recognition between rerenders.

 ## Scheduling recognition